open-telemetry/opentelemetry-go/website_docs/getting-started.md

 	// Store n as a string to not overflow an int64. nStr := strconv.FormatUint(uint64(n), 10)
-	// This is going to be a high cardinality attribute because the user can
-	// pass an unbounded number of different values.
-This type of attribute
-	// should be avoided in instrumentation for high performance systems. span.SetAttributes(attribute.String("request.n", nStr))
+	span.SetAttributes(attribute.String("request.n", nStr))

 	return n, err